carnivuth/carnivuth/content/blog/n3ds_setup/index.md

 Then i proceed to install a bunch of software:

-- `twilight menu` for running ds and gba games
+- `twilight menu` for running DS and GBA games
 - `ftpd` for make bakups

 Here is where i need to add juice to the mix by installing some roms that i have laying around (*quick reminder for commands*)